 The bike rental is just south of the visitor centre.
 It costs NT$150 for 1 hour.
 If you return it late for 10 minutes, they will charge an extra NT$150.

-Be careful when you are on the electric bike – it can go pretty fast!
+Be careful when on the electric bike – it can go pretty fast!
 As fast as 40km/hour!
 For your safety, make sure to wear a helmet.
-And also do not stop at the bus stop and the red line.
+And also, do not stop at the bus stop and the red line.

 They also have tandem electric bikes too!
 If you visit the wetland with a friend, the two of you can hop on the same bike and ride it together!